tylo-work/ncdu/README.md

 Description
 -----------

-  ncdu2 (NCurses Disk Usage) is a curses-based version of the well-known 'du', and provides a fast way to see what directories are using your disk space. ncdu2 is based on ncdu 1.14.1 at git://g.blicky.net/ncdu.git
+  ncdu (NCurses Disk Usage) is a curses-based version of the well-known 'du', and provides a fast way to see what directories are using your disk space. ncdu is forked git://g.blicky.net/ncdu.git

 Differences from v1.15.x
 ------------------------